EarthObservationSimulator/orbitpy/docs/orbitpy.util_module.rst

 ``GroundStation``
 ^^^^^^^^^^^^^^^^^^

-This class is used to store and handle ground-station attributes: name, position (geocentric lat/lon coords and altitude) and minimum elevation angle at which communication from satellite can take place.
+This class is used to store and handle ground-station attributes: name, unique-identifier, position (geocentric lat/lon coords and altitude) and minimum elevation angle at which communication from satellite can take place.

 *An unique identifier is assigned to the ``GroundStation`` object if the user does not provide one.*